Feminist psychology: Leadership

 In addition, women experience a "sticky floor effect".
 The sticky floor effect happens when women have no job path or ladder to higher positions.
 When women have children, they experience a roadblock called the maternal wall, which is when women receive fewer desirable assignments and fewer opportunities for advancement after they have a child.
 The patriarchy labels women as "nourishing facilitators" making them not mentally strong enough to take part in the aggressive male-dominated workforce without taking psychological and emotional hits.
 When women begin working at a company, their advancement can be limited by not having a senior level employee taking an active role in the development and career planning of junior employees.
 There are a lack of female mentors to assist new female employees because there are fewer women than men in higher level company positions.
 A woman with a male mentor could experience difficulty in gaining bonding and advice from out of work experiences.
 This is because men play basketball or golf and typically exclude women from these endeavors.
 Other factors limiting leadership for women are cultural differences, stereotypes, and perceived threats.
 If women show a small amount of sensitivity, they are stereotyped as being overly emotional.
 Generally, employers do not accept sensitive, soft people as being able to tackle tough decisions or handle leadership roles.
 However, if a woman displays male traits she is portrayed as mean, butch, and aggressive.
 Women are viewed as less competent when they showcase "non-feminine" traits and are not taken seriously.
 These women don't brag about their accomplishments and feel guilty for being able to go beyond stereotypes of feminine emotion and thought in order to become masculine in their jobs, just to be successful or try to be equal to men.
-Career women, whose professional status depends on the appropriation of masculine traits, frequently suffer from depression.
+Career women, whose professional status depends on the appropriation of masculine traits, frequently have depression.
 Recent research has connected the concept of stereotype threat with girls' motivations to avoid success as an individual difference, girls might avoid participation in certain male-dominated fields due to real and perceived obstacles to success in those fields, although there is little that can be proven (e.g., Spencer et al. 1999).